watchly/docs/docs/data-shippers/logstash.md

 - Filter stage: modifies the event as you specify in the filter component
 - Ouput stage: shifts the event it to Axiom.

-The input and output stages are required elements whereas the filter element is an optional component
+The input and output stages are required elements whereas the filter element is an optional